Kharagdiha: Area overview

 Giridih district is a part of the Chota Nagpur plateau, with rocky soil and extensive forests.
-Most of the rivers in the district flow from the west to east, except in the northern portion where the rivers flow north and north west.
+Most of the rivers in the district flow from the west to east, except in the northern portion where the rivers flow north and northwest.
 The Pareshnath Hill rises to a height of 4479 ft.
 The district has coal and mica mines.
 It is an overwhelmingly rural district with small pockets of urbanisation.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.